opedal/slangvolution/README.md

 ## Data Preparation

-All the words used in this study are listed under `all_words.csv`.
+All the words used in this study are listed under `data/all_words.csv`.

+You will need an academic research track account on twitter to run the following.

 To retrieve tweets, add your bearer token to `twitter_api.py`.
 Then run:

 `get_tweets.py --type slang --year 2020 --num-dates 40 --hour-gap 24 --max-results 50`

-To approximate word frequency, run:
+To retrieve word frequencies, run:

 `get_word_frequencies.py --type slang --year 2020 --num-dates 40`